Asaaj/custom-views-presentation/proxy.md

 <section>

 <div class="hl-block pretty-big-text">
-What else is required for proxy iterators to work?
+What else is required for<br/>proxy iterators to work?
 </div>

 </section>